npm/rfcs/accepted/0000-native-dependency-patching.md

 - Round-trip: `npm patch add` → edit → `npm patch commit` → `npm install` → patched files present.
 - Shorthand routing: `npm patch <pkg>` is equivalent to `npm patch add <pkg>`; subcommand-name shadowing (`npm patch add` is the subcommand, `npm patch add add` reaches a package literally named `add`).
+- Rebase via `npm patch update`: (a) exact-selector update renames the key and deletes the old patch file (subject to shared-reference rule); (b) range/name-only selector forks into a new exact `<pkg>@<new>` entry and leaves the original entry intact — surviving nodes still matching the range keep their existing patch; (c) shared patch file is never mutated in place — a new file is written, old file is deleted only when no remaining selector references it; (d) collision — an existing `<pkg>@<new>` entry causes `update` to exit non-zero instead of silently overriding it; (e) conflict path leaves conflict markers in the edit dir for `npm patch commit`; (f) atomicity — interrupted `update` (kill mid-run) leaves project in pre-update state; mid-write failures (simulate fsync/rename failure) leave no committed records and remove all temp files; (g) `update` does not touch `node_modules` — successful `update` does not change the running app until the next `npm install` reifies; (h) recovery from failed install — `update` succeeds without `node_modules` and without a successful prior install, including from the post-fuzz-drift install-aborted state; (i) "nothing to update" exits non-zero when old version equals new; (j) stale-lockfile detection per selector form: exact / range / name-only each have the right decidable check against the lockfile, all stale cases produce the same actionable error; (k) bare `<pkg>` works when exactly one entry resolves; multiple entries require `<pkg>@<old-version>`; (l) `--to <new-version>` overrides lockfile/manifest discovery; (m) range/name-only selector with multiple matching lockfile nodes — `update` processes all of them and errors if any is missing.
 - Each `install-strategy` value: `hoisted`, `nested`, `shallow`, `linked`.
 The `linked` test must verify that (a) an unrelated project sharing the global cache does **not** see the patched copy and (b) two consumers in the same project sharing `(packageIntegrity, patchIntegrity)` dedupe to one side-store entry.
 - Workspaces: patch declared at root applies to a transitive dep used only by a workspace member; patch declared in a workspace member's manifest **errors**.
 - `npm ci` with a tampered patch file → fails with hash mismatch.